 Tom McBride, Keefer Professor of Beloit College teaches Milton, Shakespeare, and critical theory.
 He has team-taught a variety of interdisciplinary courses with both classicists and anthropologists.
 His interests in comparative discourse have most recently led him to an extensive project on Darwinian approaches to the study of literature.
 With Professor Shawn Gillen, he is co-founder of the department’s new program in Rhetoric and Discourse.
 He has published both critical essays and creative non-fiction in journals as diverse as Texas Studies in Language and Literature, The Baker Street Journal, and Two Cities.
 For four years, he was a popular commentator on language for Wisconsin Public Radio.
 On campus he is known for the twice-yearly Keefer Lectures on a variety of subjects.
 Most recently he has authored essays for britannica.com on Raymond Carver and Allan Bloom, and for open democracy.net on Saul Bellow.
 He is an editor of the Beloit College Mindset List.

-Ron Nief is emeritus director of public affairs at Beloit College in Wisconsin, stepping down this year after 14 years of service.
-His work at Beloit concludes four decades communicating the work of higher education starting with his alma mater, Boston College, in the late 1960s and including Brandeis and Clark universities, and Middlebury College.
-He is the editor of several books and has written for the New York Times, the Boston Globe, the Christian Science Monitor, the Gannett Newspapers and National Public Radio’s Marketplace.
+Ron Nief is emeritus director of public affairs at Beloit College in Wisconsin, stepping in 2009 after 14 years at the liberal arts college.
+A Mad Men era veteran of Madison Avenue, his work at Beloit concludes four decades communicating the work of higher education starting with his alma mater, Boston College, in the late 1960s and including Brandeis and Clark universities, and Middlebury College.
+He is the editor of several books and has written for the New York Times, the Boston Globe, the Christian Science Monitor, the Gannett Newspapers and National Public Radio.
 The recipient of a Silver Anvil Award from the Public Relations Society of America he also received a Distinguished Service Award from the Council for the Advancement and Support of Education.
 He created the Mindset List in 1998 and joins Tom McBride in many media appearances and talks around the country throughout the year.

 As co-creators of a famous and mind-bending List from Beloit College, and an acclaimed new book about American history through the eyes of eighteen year olds, they’re a one-stop shop for America’s generation gap.
 They do both keynote presentations and interactive workshops—tailored to individual audiences—on how understanding the mindsets of eighteen year olds can